 How many credit cards should I have?

-Having at least one credit card for the rewards and convenience is a good idea, assuming you don't have issues managing money and will be able to make payments on time.
+Having at least one credit card for the rewards and convenience can be a good idea, assuming you don't have issues managing money and will be able to make payments on time.
 You may want more than one if you plan to use different types of rewards or if you need additional lines of credit.

-Keep in mind that signing up for numerous cards within a short time period is not a good idea.
-Credit card companies will look at this behavior as risky since it may point to not being able to adequately manage your money, and may cancel your account if they suspect any foul play.
+Keep in mind that signing up for numerous cards within a short time period is not generally a good idea.
+Credit card companies can look at this behavior as risky since it may point to not being able to adequately manage your money, and may cancel your account if they suspect any foul play.
 Applying for multiple cards in a short time period may also hurt your credit score.

 A credit score is very dependent on individual circumstances.
 But the more cards you have, the harder it can be to keep track of them, pay bills on time and avoid overspending.

-Advantages of being a multiple credit card holder
+Advantages of having multiple credit cards

 The pros of having multiple cards include: